binxio/cfn-mssql-resource-provider/README.md

 That is all there is to it!

 ## Installation
-To install this SQLServer custom Resource provider, type:
+To install this SQLServer custom resource provider, type:

 ```sh
 read -p "VPC ID:" VPC_ID